iljoong/azmanbot/README.md

 ### Usage API

 Azure subscription billing usage api.
-It is written in C#/.NET core. because it can handle complex data query by built-in LINQ feature.
+It is written in C#/.NET core because it can handle complex data query by built-in LINQ feature.

 [usageapi](./usageapi)